-- 1) To facilitate a closer partnership between the seminaries of the two churches. - To help support theological educators as visiting faculty to the African Seminary. - 3) To build the capacity of the African Seminary faculty through ongoing theological education. - 4) To provide an operational subsidy of \$60,000 US or above as needed and available per fiscal year for the African seminary until it becomes selfsufficient.
+- 1) To facilitate a closer partnership between the two church's seminaries. - 2) To help support theological educators as visiting faculty to the African Seminary. - 3) To build the capacity of the African Seminary faculty through ongoing theological education. - 4) To provide an operational subsidy of \$60,000 US or above as needed and available per fiscal year for the African Seminary until it becomes self-sufficient.